 This new Gumoc, emboldened by so much murder, didn’t draw the line between the innocent and the guilty.
 Such matters were arbitrary facades to him.

 Where old Gumoc was a massive but gentle giant of a man, this new Gumoc reveled in his power over others.
 He noted the effect that slamming his fist on the desk had on the Saleswoman.
-He saw how she went from fixating on her sale and her commission to shrinking back in her chair and just wanting him out of there.
-He made her remember that she was a frightened animal of the woods, one who hides in silence when the bear approaches.
+He saw how she went from fixating on her sale and commission to shrinking back in her chair and just wanting him out of there.
+He made her remember that she was a small frightened animal of the woods, hiding in silence, and he was the bear approaching.

-This Gumock fantasized about holding the saleswoman’s neck in his powerful right hand and, so he could enjoy her helpless terror, her delightfully agonized awareness of her own death, slowly digging his thumb into her throat until he pinched her head like a mushroom cap right off of her body.
+This Gumock fantasized about holding the saleswoman’s neck in his powerful right hand.
+Enjoying her helpless terror, her delightfully agonized awareness of her approaching death, as he slowly dug his thumb into her throat until he pinched her head like a mushroom cap right off of her body.

-Real Gumoc forced away the satisfied smile that began to curl upon his deformed features.
+Real Gumoc virtually punched the anti-Gumoc back into waiting in the shadows.
+He forced away the hungry smile curling upon his deformed features.
 Steadying his hand he signed the paperwork.

 ‘Two more weeks.
 My God!
 Two more weeks!’